-Before getting the consent of the patient to a comprehensive evaluation, the dentist must provide the patient with the appropriate information about the diagnostic procedure/s to be done.
+Before receiving the consent of the patient for a comprehensive evaluation, the dentist must provide the patient with the appropriate information about the diagnostic procedure(s) to be done.

 A comprehensive oral evaluation may include dental, gum, or radiographic assessment, and oral cancer check.

-On the one hand, checking the bite helps detect problems on the teeth’s alignment that may be causing unwarranted pressure to the teeth and jaw.
+Dental evaluations can also involve checking the bite helps.
+This way, the dentist can detect problems with the teeth’s alignment that may be causing unwarranted pressure to the teeth and jaw.

 Most often, we equate good oral health with a healthy set of teeth.
 However, teeth are only one part of the equation.
 Aside from the hardest substance in our body, its surrounding structures such as the gums are also vital.

-Also known as gingivae, the gums comprise the soft tissue lining of the mouth, surround the teeth, act as a seal around them, help in resisting friction of food consumption, provide support to the bones, and serve as an effective barrier to bacteria.
+Also known as gingivae, the gums comprise the soft tissue lining of the mouth, surround the teeth, and act as a seal around them.
+This helps in resisting the friction of food consumption, provides support to the bones, and serves as an effective barrier to bacteria.

 However, gum health can deteriorate and lead to gum diseases like gingivitis and periodontitis.
 When not treated, these periodontal diseases can cause tooth loss, damage to the gums, bones, and tissues.
-They can also affect the overall health, increasing the susceptibility of the body to certain diseases like diabetes, heart disease, and even cancer.
+They can also affect the overall health.
+For instance, they can increase one’s susceptibility to certain diseases like diabetes, heart disease, and even cancer.

-Gum or periodontal evaluation involves a visual inspection and use of measuring gauge to examine the health of the gum tissue.
+Gum or periodontal evaluation often involves a visual inspection.
+In addition, a measuring gauge can be used to examine the health of the gum tissue.

-The dentist will also check the progression of the gum disease, if any and evaluate the teeth for indication of looseness due to bone loss as a result of the periodontal disease.
+The dentist will also check the progression of the gum disease, if any.
+Likewise, they will evaluate the teeth for indication of looseness due to bone loss as a result of the periodontal disease.

-Through a gum evaluation, the development and progress of periodontal diseases can be prevented.
+Through a gum evaluation, the development and progress of periodontal diseases can be halted, reversed, or even prevented.

-In performing dental and gum evaluation, a radiographic evaluation may be needed to be better to analyze the conditions of oral health.
+In performing dental and gum evaluation, a radiographic evaluation may be required.
+This can help a dentist better analyze the conditions of one’s oral health.

 More commonly known as an X-ray, a radiographic evaluation can show hidden dental structures, cavities, and bone loss.
-With the resulting images from X-rays, dental problems can be diagnosed more accurately, and the necessary dental treatment can be identified.
+With the resulting images from X-rays, dental problems can be diagnosed more accurately.
+In addition, the necessary dental treatment can be identified.

 Oral Cancer Check

-Usually, the dentist examines indications of lumps or abnormal tissue changes in the oral cavity, neck, head, and face as part of a routine dental check-up.
-If he or she detects a suspicious area, he or she will recommend a biopsy to know the makeup of the suspicious area.
+Usually, the dentist examines indications of lumps or abnormal tissue changes in the oral cavity, neck, head, and face.
+This is normaly apart of a routine dental check-up.
+If he or she discovers a suspicious area, he or she will recommend a biopsy to determine the makeup of the suspicious area.